Ben's Engineering Blog

 Static trees

-A tree that does not change
+A tree that does not change/depend on variable data

 const static_tree = <h1>Hello</h1>;